The gate was supposed to be routine.

 Michael's eyes ripped across the room.

-The southern ramp was no longer a viable defensive route.
+The southern ramp was gone as a defensive route.

 The center had been breached.

-The west lane still had stacks of containers and a partially operational loading crane.
+The west lane still had stacks of containers and narrow angles.

-The panicking team was on the verge of being surrounded.
+The panicking team was about to be surrounded.

 "Forget command," he said.
 "We build our own line."